-The remediation examination dates are determined by the Office of Student Affairs and the Academic Center for Excellence in consultation with the Course Director according to the timelines shown below:
+The remediation examination dates are determined by the Office of Student Affairs and the Academic Center for Excellence and Accessibility in consultation with the Course Director according to the timelines shown below:

 - Year 1 remediation exams are scheduled at the end of the academic year and must be completed at least one week prior to the start of the next academic year.
-The schedule is set to allow the student a study period prior to each exam and the exams must be taken according to the date specified by Stritch. - Year 2 remediation exams for failed courses are scheduled no later than mid-July following the end of Year 2 in order to allow sufficient time for the student to prepare to take the USMLE Step 1 no later than 6 weeks from the start date on the Year 3 calendar.
-Please note: remediation for failed M2 courses cannot be done before the end of the spring semester of the M2 year.

-• Students with unremediated F or INC grades from Year 2 are required to satisfactorily complete those courses prior to sitting for Step 1.
+The schedule is set to allow the student a study period prior to each exam and the exams must be taken according to the date specified by Stritch. - Year 2 remediation exams for failed courses are scheduled prior to the start of the M3 academic year in order to allow sufficient time for the student to prepare to take the USMLE Step 1 no later than six weeks from the start date on the Year 3 calendar.
+Please note: remediation for failed M2 courses cannot be done before the end of the spring semester of the M2 year. - Students with unremediated F or INC grades from Year 2 are required to satisfactorily complete those courses prior to sitting for Step 1.

-Students needing to remediate courses should expect to alter their summer schedules based on input from the Course Director, Office of Student Affairs, and Academic Center for Excellence.
+Students needing to remediate courses should expect to alter their summer schedules based on input from the Course Director, Office of Student Affairs, and Academic Center for Excellence and Accessibility.

-Prior to sitting for remediation examinations, a student should engage in a supervised review period under the direction of the Course Director and the Academic Center for Excellence.
+Prior to sitting for remediation examinations, a student should engage in a supervised review period under the direction of the Course Director and the Academic Center for Excellence and Accessibility.
 Remediation exams for failed courses are not offered mid-year due to their potential disruption of focus on courses in progress during the next semester.